avoe-git/flept/README.md

-# Flept by avoe.dev
+# Flept by avoe.dev - Development branch

-No any readme.md configured yet :(
+## Welcome to development branch!
+>[!NOTE]
+> This branch was created from main